shajahan0908/NLP_project/README.md

    cd medical-diagnosis-assistant

 2.Install Required Libraries
  - streamlit
  - faiss-cpu
  - sentence-transformers
  - huggingface_hub
  - numpy
 3.Add Your PubMed Data
 -Place your pubmed_results.json file in the root folder.

 4.Set Hugging Face Token
--Get a token from HuggingFace.
+- Get a token from HuggingFace.
--You can enter it directly in the sidebar of the Streamlit app.
+- You can enter it directly in the sidebar of the Streamlit app.

+---

 ##notebook is full code in python and .py file is converted into Streamlit app.
 ---

 ##Running the App

 --streamlit run medical-diagnosis.py
 ---